 Chapter 3 - Racing Squirrels

 I am writing a book on Nature Connection.
-As I found that we can live a connected life even if we live in the middle of a city.
+Because I found out we can live a connected life even if we live in the middle of a city.

 A deep thank you for cheering me on.